Abdulla-Alkhulaqui/ST-EXAM/README.md

 ```
 --- A. The switch violates the Liskov Substitution Principle\
 --- B. The switch violates the Open/Closed Principle\
---- C. The switch is at a higher abstraction level than the lamp, so it violates the Dependency Inversion Principle.\
+&check; C. The switch is at a higher abstraction level than the lamp, so it violates the Dependency Inversion Principle.\
 --- D. The switch violates the Single Responsibility Principle

 Q6\
 Which design pattern provides a solution to the problem of notifying multiple objects when another object changes state.\
 --- A. Singleton\
---- B. Observer\
+&check; B. Observer\
 --- C. Adapter\
 --- D. Factory